 Option Action Prefer- ences Click to open the Preferences dialog to customize your pgAdmin settings.
 Reset Layout If you have modified the workspace, click to restore the default layout.
-Run- time Click to open a submenu to Configure, View Log and Zoom settings.
+Lock Layout Click to open a submenu to select the level for locking the UI layout This can also be changed from browser display preferences Run- time Click to open a submenu to Configure, View Log and Zoom settings.
 Only visible when pgAdmin4 runs in desktop mode.
 To know more about runtime menu click here